petreleven/Signal-Fourier-Transform/README.md

-# Signal-Fourier-Transform
+# Frequency modulation
-A matlab implementation of FFT
+A matlab implementation of FM modulation